Version: Unity 6.6 Alpha (6000.6)

 Setting Description

-Prettify saved .projectauditor files Enable to format project reports to make them easier to read.
-Disabling this setting reduces the file size of reports.
+Prettify saved .projectauditor files Format project reports to make them easier to read.
+Disable this setting to reduce the file size of reports.

 Additional resources